-After gaining a few unwanted pounds and having a hard time fitting into my clothes, I decided things needed to change…I needed to change…I needed to get my mind right so I could be happy with myself again.
+After gaining a few unwanted pounds, developing a poor relationship with food & self, and having a hard time fitting into my clothes, I decided things needed to change…I needed to change…I needed to get my mind right so I could be happy with myself again.

 But how??
 How did I manage my time for my health?

 I changed my outlook

 While at the time my motivation was how my clothes fit, it didn’t take long for me to remember the “exercise high” from endorphin release–and I fell in love with exercising again.
 I quit looking at exercise and health as a chore and just made smaller decisions along the way that now last me a lifetime.
 I put a priority on my health, and eventually, my “healthy habits” became a part of my daily life.

 We are all busy!
 We all work, have families, school functions, socialization…it all adds up!
 My biggest advice to you (and myself!) is to schedule time in your day for your health.
 If you want to meal plan, pick one day and dedicate one hour to prepping all of your fruits + veggies for the week.
 Schedule time for your workouts.
 If you know your busy in the evenings, try waking up early to get your workout in.
 Allow yourself to take an hour daily for you to find joyful movement to help you reach your goals.

 I’m a very spiritual person, and I look to God daily for guidance.
 When I was struggling prioritizing my health, I prayed to Him.
 I reached out to Him to help motivate me.
 Exercising was important for my mental health, and I looked to God’s support to guide me.
 I even started going on walks in the evenings just to talk to Him–I looked forward to those walks because I knew I’d feel enriched after.

 I found an accountability partner